 2. Her character: In spite of world fame and accolades, she remains humble and grateful.
 With grace and maturity beyond her years, she responds to critics and nay-sayers with a smile, brushing off the “haters” and focusing on the good in her life.
 That’s an example we should all take note of.

-: Being the "first" anything is usually a good thing.
-In Gabby's case, it's astounding.
+3. Her impact: Being the “first” anything is usually a good thing.
+In Gabby’s case, it’s astounding.
 In a sport where few African-Americans have claim, Gabby has set the bar high while moving beyond the color line inspiring not only African-Americans but all of us who believe that our dream is worth having and achieving.

 Said Douglas in a Huffington Post interview Douglas said,